Miradils-Blog/website/content/posts/DSA/leetcode/58/index.md

     int i = strlen(s) - 1;

     // we can check this without checking `i`
-    // because, there is always at least one word while (s[i] == ' ')
+    // because there is always at least one word while (s[i] == ' ')
         --i;